 - Mini Coaxial (3.5mm) input – for those who enjoy iBasso and FiiO DAPs for example, can sample at 44.1kHz to 192kHz PCM and DSD64 in DoP format.

-Charging is separate to USB connectivity for decoding however both are functional through a dedicated micro USB slot between the mini coaxial input and the toslink optical input.
+Charging is separate to USB connectivity for decoding however both are functional through a dedicated micro USB slot between the mini coaxial input and the Toslink optical input.
 Chord recommends that you charge the Mojo for an initial 10 hours before using it, which basically means taking your shiny new Mojo out of the box when you buy it and charging it overnight (yes, I sometimes like to sleep for 10 hours, who doesn’t?).
-After which, the regular charge time of 4 hours will suffice giving you a rather normal 8-10 hours of playback time.
+After this, the regular charge time of 4 hours will suffice to give you a rather normal 8-10 hours of playback time.

 It’s not a groundbreaking battery life span if I’m honest.
 Anywhere between 12 to 18, or even 24 hours, are being touted by the likes of FiiO, Cypher Labs and Oppo.
 In fact the Oppo offers something called VOOC rapid charging, which reduces the charging time to less than an hour.
 However, given the far higher rate of sampling capability on offer along with its [soon to be discussed] power handling on large headphones, it is possible that this battery rating for the Mojo is actually a decent compromise.

 Click on Page 2 below for Sound Impressions